kaidez/kaidez.github.io/_posts/2011-01-28-html5-seo-microdata.md

   * Microdata only works if placed into a page with the bare minimum of HTML5 formatting.
 [Read my tutorial on this](/create-html5-page/).
   * If you try to hide microdata on your page (i.e. putting it into a page tag set to display:none), Google will totally ignore it.
   * Microdata must be placed in the main content of your web page; if you place it among header or footer content, Google will totally ignore it.
-  * <del>Bing and Yahoo! use microdata as well.
-To be fair, Bing was the first search engine to use it…go and read more about this.</del> So erroneus, it's not even funny.
+  * &lt;del&gt;Bing and Yahoo! use microdata as well.
+To be fair, Bing was the first search engine to use it…go and read more about this.&lt;/del&gt; So erroneus, it's not even funny.
   * Update (Jan 28, 2011): this may or may not be true…am in the middle of verifying this.
   * Update (Feb 02, 2011): Have to strikethrough this line…see this comment below.
   * "Person" is just one of nine vocabularies currently stored over at data-vocabulary.org.
 The complete list as of this post is: Person, Event, Organization, Product, Review, Review-aggregate, Breadcrumb, Offer and Offer-aggregate.
 [Go and read about all of them](http://schema.org/).
   * Note that one of the vocabularies is named "Products."
 So if you’re selling stuff online, microdata can help you.
   * If you want reviews of your products to appear in search results, take note of the "Review" and "Review-aggregate" vocabularies.
   * One of best uses of microdata is to create a well-designed digital business card, or a vCard.
 [Many web designers use this tactic; see some of their work](http://www.queness.com/post/524/32-amazing-mini-vcard-websites-with-slick-javascript-animation).
-  * Even though I use the `<section>` tag in my example, don’t read too much into this.
+  * Even though I use the `&lt;section>&gt; tag in my example, don’t read too much into this.
 Google has adopted a "wait-and-see" policy in terms of applying HTML5 elements to their search algorithm.
 Many believe that the `<article>` tag will eventually get a lot of SEO weight since it’s the main spot for page content.
   * Microdata does not diminish the importance of the old rules of SEO.
 Commit the info in [Google’s Webmaster Tools documentation](https://support.google.com/webmasters/answer/35769) to memory and remember that good, relevant content is always the best way to getting a good site rank.
 Also remember that the meta keywords tag is completely worthless, [just like Google says it is](http://googlewebmastercentral.blogspot.com/2009/09/google-does-not-use-keywords-meta-tag.html).

 In closing, remember that microdata works if used properly.
 So let’s all now take a blood oath and promise not to use it to create spam bait and ruin the party for everyone.